pschanely/wildflower/README.md

 ## Status
  * Wildflower is just an idea at the moment.
- * The specification is largely yet-to-be developed and no platform implementations exist.
+ * No specification exists and no platform implementations exist.
- * There is, however, a [JSON schema](module.schema.json) available for Wildflower source files.
+ * There is, however, a [JSON schema](module.schema.json) available for Wildflower source files and the documentation in there provides a few hints about where I'm going.

 ## The Wildflower programming language ...
  * is minimalistic.